whiffee/Jupyter_caveman/readme.md

 __The Distro__

 Why use Mint 20.2 ?
 For the Jaxlib version that will be required, 1.7.4, the only available Python wheels will be for Python 7, 8, and 9.
 From Python 9 experience, I can say that all is fine with Python 3.9 for this project, but to keep things simple I want to utilize native Python in whatever distro is chosen.
-As a policy decision, Mint (or more probably Ubuntu) restricts the installed Python sub-versions to even numbers.
-This makes 20.2 the natural choice, since it ships with Python 3.8.10, the highest version number available in Mint which is less than 3.10.
+Mint 20.2 inherits from Ubuntu 20.04, which ships Python 3.8.2 as default.
+By the time Mint 20.2 was released, the micro version had progressed to 3.8.10, still the largest less than 3.10.

 __Download It__